ardnew/pimm/README.md

 # pimm
-CLI Media Manager for Raspbian
+Raspberry PI Media Manager and Player for those who proudly embrace our propensity for CLI